chef/automate/components/docs-chef-io/content/automate/ha_inplace_migration.md

 {{< note >}}

 - After the restore command is successfully executed, run the `chef-automate config show` command.
-Both the ElasticSearch and OpenSearch configs are part of Automate Config.
+Both the Elasticsearch and OpenSearch configs are part of Automate Config.
 Keep both configs; it won't impact the functionality.
 After restoring Automate HA is configured to communicate with OpenSearch.

 OR

-- We can remove the ElasticSearch config from the automate.
+- We can remove the Elasticsearch config from the automate.
 To do that, redirect the applied config to the file and set the config again.

 ```bash
 chef-automate config show > applied_config.toml